alejoalvarez/Kubernetes-Training/README.md

 <img height="450" src="https://user-images.githubusercontent.com/13514156/120706330-8e76b600-c47e-11eb-9d38-9ab891c2efb2.png">
 </p>

+#### ```kubectl```
+- Kubernetes Command Line Toolds
+- Run Commands gains your cluster
+	- Deploy
+	- Inspect
+	- Edit resources
+	- Debug
+	-  View logs

+#### ```Pod```
+Smallest drop down unit that can be created
+- It can contain 1 or more containers
+- Application containers that are in the same pod have the following benefits:
+	-  Share an IP address and port space
+	-  They share the same host name
+	-  Can communicate with each other through native interprocess communication (IPC)

 ### Worker Node

 - Machine within cluster (VM or physical Machine running often linux, usually in the microservices world they are EC2 instances on AWS)